 Painting a portrait is hard - it is so obvious when you get it wrong.
 And it is so fantastic when you get it right.
 But many beginners end up drawing a face and forget to really look, like they would when painting a still life or a tree.
 A generic face comes out, only related to the sitter by it being a human too.
 We all know there is a mouth, nose and two eyes and it is so tempting to just put those in, in the obvious places.

-Instead of painting a portrait, consider a portrait as a 'head' and focus on the big shapes that this head contains.
-Shadow shapes, dark hair shapes, the shape of a cheek, a nose, a chin.
+Instead of painting a portrait, consider a portrait as a 'head’ (a 3-dimensional block or shape) and focus on the big shapes that this head contains.
+Shadow shapes, dark hair shapes, the shape of a cheek, the triangle of a nose, the semi-circle of a chin.
 The eyes, nostrils and mouth will follow suit, they will fit nicely within those shapes later on.

 Drawing versus Painting